Fixpoint Node Selection Query Languages for Trees: The Query Language

-A \emph{\muXPath query} has the form $X:\F$, where $X\in\X$ and $\F$ is a set of fixpoint blocks such that: \begin{compactitem} \item $X$ is a variable defined in $\F$; \item the sets of variables defined in different fixpoint blocks in $\F$ are mutually disjoint; \item for each fixpoint block $F\in\F$, each variable $X$ defined in $F$ appears only positively in the bodies of equations in $F$ (\emph{syntactic monotonicity}); \item there exists a partial order $\preceq$ on the fixpoint blocks in $\F$ such that, for each $F_i\in\F$, the bodies of equations in $F_i$ contain only variables defined in fixpoint blocks $F_j\in\F$ with $F_j\preceq F_i$. \end{compactitem}
+A \emph{\muXPath query} has the form $X:\F$, where $X\in\X$ and $\F$ is a set of fixpoint blocks such that: \begin{itemize} \item each variables occurring in $X:\F$, including $X$ is defined in exactly one of the fixpoint blocks of $\F$; \item there exists a partial order $\preceq$ on the fixpoint blocks in $\F$ such that, for each $F_i\in\F$, the bodies of equations in $F_i$ contain only variables defined in fixpoint blocks $F_j\in\F$ with $F_j\preceq F_i$. \end{itemize}

 The meaning of a query $q$ of the form $X:\F$ is based on the fact that, when evaluated over a tree $T$, $\F$ assigns to each variable defined in it a set of nodes of $T$, and that $q$ returns as result the set assigned to $X$.
 We intuitively explain the mechanism behind the assignment of $\F$ to its variables.
 We choose partial order $\preceq$ on the fixpoint blocks in $\F$ respecting the conditions above, and we operate one block of equations at a time according to $\preceq$.
 For each fixpoint block, we compute the solution of the corresponding equations, obviously taking into account the type of fixpoint, and using the assignments for the variables already computed for previous blocks.
 We come back to the formal semantics below, and first give some examples of \muXPath queries.